Deposit Account Agreement, Truth in Savings Disclosure (CDs), Schedule of Fees

 WHERE YOU CAN GET FURTHER INFORMATION

-The staff of Bridgewater Savings Bank is here to help you with your financial matters.
+The staff of Bluestone Bank is here to help you with your financial matters.
 If you have any other questions about the information contained in this folder, or would like further information about our checking, savings, investment and lending services, please ask a Bank representative, or call us at 508.884.3300.

 Disclosure Statement Certificates of Deposit e5/16